MForemxn/Bachelor-of-Information-Technologies-Diploma-in-Information-Technologies-Professional-Practice/AI Behaviour Interview Example 2.md

 ### Summary

 Ensure you're in the correct directory, all necessary files are present, and dependencies are installed.
 Consider adding a Metro configuration file if necessary.
-Reset the Metro bundler's cache to clear any stale data.
+Reset the Metro bundler's cache to clear any stale [[data]].
 If the problem persists after these steps, you might want to check for issues related to path permissions or syntax errors in your configuration files.

 You